Hierarchical Sliced Wasserstein Distance: Experiments

-\item \textit{For approximately the same computation, is the HSW comparable in terms of perceptual quality while achieving better convergence speed?} \item \textit{For the same number of final projections $L$ and a relatively low number of bottleneck projections $k<L$, how is the performance of the HSW compared to the SW?} \item \textit{For a fixed value of bottleneck projections $k$, does increasing the number of final projections $L$ improve the performance of the HSW?} \item \textit{For approximately the same computation, does reducing the value of $k$ and raising the value of $L$ lead to a better result?} \end{enumerate} After running each experiment 5 times, we report the mean and the standard deviation of evaluation metrics.
+Our experiments aim to answer the following questions: \textbf{(1)} \textit{For approximately the same computation, is the HSW comparable in terms of perceptual quality while achieving better convergence speed?} \textbf{(2)} \textit{For the same number of final projections $L$ and a relatively low number of bottleneck projections $k<L$, how is the performance of the HSW compared to the SW?} \textbf{(3)} \textit{For a fixed value of bottleneck projections $k$, does increasing the number of final projections $L$ improve the performance of the HSW?} \textbf{(4)} \textit{For approximately the same computation, does reducing the value of $k$ and raising the value of $L$ lead to a better result?} After running each experiment 5 times, we report the mean and the standard deviation of evaluation metrics.

 \textbf{The HSW is usually better than the SW with a lower computation:} We report the FID scores, IS scores, the computational complexity ($\times 10^6$), and the projection complexity ($\times 10^6$) for the SW with $L \in \{100,1000,10000\}$ and the HSW with $(k,L)=\{(70,2000),(400,6000),(3000,18000)\}$ respectively in Table~\ref{tab:detailFID}.
+The computational complexities and the projection complexities are computed based on the big O notation analysis of SW and HSW in previous sections.
 According to the table, the HSW usually yields comparable FID and IS scores while having a \textbf{lower computational complexity} and a \textbf{lower projection complexity} on benchmark datasets.
-We show random generated images on CelebA in Figure~\ref{fig:celeba}, on CIFAR10 in Figure~\ref{fig:cifar} in Appendix~\ref{subsec:add_Result}, and on Tiny ImageNet in Figure~\ref{fig:tiny} in Appendix~\ref{subsec:add_Result} as qualitative comparison.
+We show random generated images on CIFAR10 in Figure~\ref{fig:cifar} in Appendix~\ref{subsec:add_Result}, on CelebA in Figure~\ref{fig:celeba} in Appendix~\ref{subsec:add_Result}, and on Tiny ImageNet in Figure~\ref{fig:tiny} in Appendix~\ref{subsec:add_Result} as a qualitative comparison.
 Those generated images are consistent with the quantitative scores in Table~\ref{tab:detailFID}.

 \textbf{The HSW leads to faster convergence than the SW with a lower computation:} We plot the FID scores over training epochs of the SW and the HSW with the same setting as in Table~\ref{tab:detailFID} in Figure~\ref{fig:iterFID}.
 We observe that FID scores from models trained by the HSW (with a better computation) reduce faster than ones trained from the SW.
 The same phenomenon happens with the IS scores in Figure~\ref{fig:iterIS} in Appendix~\ref{subsec:add_Result} where IS scores from the HSW increase earlier.
 The reason is that the HSW has a higher number of final projections than the SW, hence, it is a more discriminative signal than the SW.